Business Valuation Mistakes to Avoid: What Can Go Wrong

 Using valuations for unintended purposes violates engagement terms and professional standards.
 Reports specify purposes for which conclusions apply.
 A valuation prepared for internal planning cannot support IRS gift tax filings.
 Transaction support valuations may lack independence for financial statement audits.
 Litigation valuations prepared for one case cannot automatically transfer to different matters.
 Discuss all intended uses at engagement ensuring scope covers requirements.

 Misunderstanding valuation standards creates inappropriate applications.
-Fair market value differs from fair value which differs from investment value.
+Fair market value differs from fair value, which differs from investment value.
 Different standards apply different premises and assumptions.
-Gift tax requires fair market value.
+Gift tax requires fair market value under Revenue Ruling 59-60 principles.
 Divorce may require fair value.
 Financial reporting under various ASC sections applies specific fair value frameworks.
 Ensure valuators apply appropriate standards for your purposes.

 Overlooking minority versus controlling interest implications affects conclusions significantly.
-Minority interests typically apply discounts for lack of control and lack of marketability.
+Minority interests apply discounts for lack of control and lack of marketability (DLOM- reductions reflecting that closely held business interests cannot be easily sold on a public market).
 Controlling interests trade at premiums.
-Clarify what interest level requires valuation-100% enterprise value, controlling block, or minority stake.
-Different interest levels require different analytical approaches.
+Clarify what interest level requires valuation- 100% enterprise value, controlling block, or minority stake.

 Ignoring industry-specific requirements compromises regulatory compliance.
 Healthcare valuations need Stark Law compliance analysis.
 ESOP valuations require adequate consideration determination.
-409A valuations must establish common stock FMV for option grants.
+409A valuations (IRS-mandated valuations of private company stock for setting option exercise prices) must establish common stock fair market value.
 Ensure valuators understand purpose-specific requirements beyond generic business valuation.

 What engagement and communication mistakes cause frustration?

 Accepting vague proposals without clear scope definitions creates mid-engagement disputes.
-Proposals should specify exactly what entity receives valuation, the valuation date, report type, deliverables, timeline, and fees.
+Proposals should specify the entity receiving valuation, the valuation date, report type, deliverables, timeline, and fees.
 Ambiguous terms like “business valuation” without details lead to expectation mismatches.
 Insist on comprehensive proposal clarity before engaging.

 Failing to review engagement letters carefully causes contract problems.
 Engagement letters specify scope, fees, timelines, revision policies, and limitation of liability.
 Reading superficially then discovering unfavorable terms post-signature creates issues.
 Review carefully understanding all commitments before executing.